 Cup Match Time in Bermuda

 Cup Match is one of our biggest celebrations of the year.
 A two-day cricket match between rival teams, Somerset Cricket Club and St. George's Cricket Club, brings the entire island together in celebration of Emancipation.
 The event takes place every summer and will be held on August 3 & 4 at St. George's Cricket Club in 2023.

 - Beyond the Beach,

 - People & Culture

-Cup Match Cricket Festival celebrates Emancipation Day & Mary Prince Day, and is one of most energized, exciting, and significant holiday weekends for the island of Bermuda.
+Cup Match Cricket Festival celebrates Emancipation Day & Mary Prince Day, and is one of most energised, exciting, and significant holiday weekends for the island of Bermuda.

-The Fight to Recognize & Celebrate Emancipation Day:
+The Fight to Recognise & Celebrate Emancipation Day:

-The first day of Cup Match takes place on Emancipation Day, recognizing one of the most monumental events in Bermuda’s history: the abolition of slavery in Bermuda on August 1, 1834.
+The first day of Cup Match takes place on Emancipation Day, recognising one of the most monumental events in Bermuda’s history: the abolition of slavery in Bermuda on August 1, 1834.